Portuguese nationality law: Recent changes

-Portuguese nationality regulation

-A number of decrees have been issued by Portuguese governments implementing the terms of the nationality laws.
-These include Decreto n.º 43090 of 1960, Decreto-Lei n.º 322/82, and Decreto-Lei n.º 237-A/2006 of 2006.

-These regulations are amended as needed; the 2006 regulations were amended in 2013, 2015, and 2017.

-Acquisition of citizenship
+Acquisition and loss of citizenship

-Any person born in Portugal automatically receives citizenship at birth if at least one parent is a Portuguese citizen.
-Individuals born in the country to non-citizens acquire citizenship at birth if at least one parent has been resident in Portugal for at least one year prior to the time of birth, or was themself born in Portugal and resident in the country at the time of birth.
+Entitlement by birth, descent, or adoption

+All persons born in Portuguese territory before 3 October 1981 automatically received citizenship at birth regardless of the nationalities of their parents.
+Individuals born domestically since that date receive Portuguese citizenship at birth if at least one parent is a Portuguese citizen.
 Stateless children born in the country automatically become citizens with no further requirements.
+Adopted children of Portuguese citizens automatically acquire citizenship on completion of the adoption process.

+One Year Residency Requirement of Parents

+Children born in the country to noncitizens are eligible to make a voluntary declaration of intent to acquire Portuguese citizenship if at least one parent has been resident in Portuguese territory for a minimum requisite period.
+Currently, as of 2024, a child born in Portugal can receive Portuguese citizenship if either parent is a resident of Portugal - legal or otherwise - for a minimum of 1 year.

+Between 1981 and 1994, a parent was required to have resided in Portuguese territory for at least six years before their child's birth.
+This was increased to 10 years for foreign parents from non-Lusophone countries between 1994 and 2006.
+Since 2006, this residence requirement has been lowered to five years for parents from any foreign country.

-Children born overseas to a Portuguese parent are eligible to acquire citizenship by descent if their births are registered at a Portuguese diplomatic mission or if they register as citizens at any later point.
+Individuals born overseas to a Portuguese parent are eligible to acquire citizenship by descent if their births are registered at a Portuguese diplomatic mission or if they register as citizens at any later point.
 Grandchildren of Portuguese citizens may also acquire citizenship by descent with additional requirements; they are required to formally declare their intention of becoming Portuguese, prove substantial ties with the nation, and register their births in the national registry.

-Adopted children of Portuguese citizens automatically acquire citizenship on completion of the adoption process.
+Voluntary acquisition

 Foreigners over the age of 18 may become Portuguese citizens by naturalisation after residing in the country for more than five years and demonstrating proficiency in the Portuguese language.
+Citizenship applicants who were granted a Golden Visa can calculate their time of residency based on the date they applied for the residence permit instead of the date they physically moved to the country.
 Any person convicted of a crime resulting in imprisonment for more than three years or who otherwise presents a threat to national defence is barred from naturalising.
-Non-citizen minors born in Portugal who meet the language and behaviour requirements are eligible for naturalisation provided that they have also completed at least one cycle of domestic primary or secondary education and have at least one parent who has resided in the country for the previous five years, regardless of their legal residence status.
-All other non-citizens born in Portugal to a parent who was residing in the country at the time of their births and who have themselves resided in Portugal for at least five years are eligible for naturalisation.
-Individuals who are married to Portuguese citizens may acquire citizenship by declaration after three years of residence.
+Noncitizen minors born in Portugal who meet the language and behaviour requirements are eligible for naturalisation provided that they have also completed at least one cycle of domestic primary or secondary education and have at least one parent who has resided in the country for the previous five years, regardless of their legal residence status.
+All other noncitizens born in Portugal to a parent who was residing in the country at the time of their births and who have themselves resided in Portugal for at least five years prior to application are eligible for naturalisation.
+Individuals who are married to Portuguese citizens may acquire citizenship by declaration after three years of marriage.